 Earlier today I had a sudden urge to Google something.
 That isn't unusual---my ADHD brain does it all the time.
-What was different is the phrase that popped in my head.
+What was different is the phrase that popped into my head.

 "An Early Frost."